virgo-project/virgo/Teams/Communications/website/src/_stories/monsters.md

 Here too there are many reasons given, including why the city is sitting on weak bases.
 Some scholars have measured that on average Venice sinks about two millimeters per year.

-[**Venice is sinking and this time it may go under** *David M. Perry says it’s not news that Venice is sinking — its mere existence in 2019 is a testament to the endurance…*edition.cnn.com](https://edition.cnn.com/2019/11/15/opinions/venice-is-sinking-may-go-under-perry/index.html)
+![**Venice is sinking and this time it may go under** *David M. Perry says it’s not news that Venice is sinking — its mere existence in 2019 is a testament to the endurance…*edition.cnn.com](https://cdn.cnn.com/cnnnext/dam/assets/191114160439-04-week-in-photos-1115-super-tease.jpg)

 But there is always a common constant, which links what is happening year after year makes it more and more difficult for species to survive on the planet.
 Global warming.